1: Disinfect the Dead

 J spread her wings, burnt oil to fly, and she was pursuit.

 Though her reserves were replete much more oil than before — 15.2 liters — that meant so much less until she could vent all the excess heat.
-She was losing tens of milliliters by the second.
-When exhaust left her mouth, it steamed in the cold air.
+Idling at stage three overheat consumed so much more oil; she was losing tens of milliliters by the second.

 In this ascent, J hadn’t seen the drone she pursued at all.
 But she was a disassembly drone, and her sensory suite was extensive.
-She smelled the microparticulates of partly combusted oil upon the drone’s exhaust.
+She scented the microparticulates of partly combusted oil upon the drone’s exhaust.
 She heard the soft bumps and steps — was it trying to be sneaky?
-How cute — that traveled through the brickwork.
-Worker drones didn’t run as hot as disassembly drones, but her thermal vision could read the faint trail.
-And there was her electromagnetic sense — which, oddly, was the least helpful.
-Worker drones emitted plenty of radiation, left unmistakeable eddies in the EM field — but now, it was being dwarfed by something big.
+How cute — the sound traveled through the brickwork.

 What waited for J atop this spire?